foundersandcoders/student-agreement/README.md

 **What if I do not feel confident being a mentor or running a study programme?**
 Think about what you are most interested in and find someone who would be prepared to work with you to find ways to share your own learning.
 Think of where your strengths are and make a contribution accordingly.

-**What are "recruitment fees"?
+**What are *"recruitment fees"*?
 Do they come out of my salary if I get a job through FAC?**
 FAC acts like a recruitment agency in finding work for graduates; employers pay a fee to FAC just as they would to a standard recruitment agency.
-This fee is the main source of income for FAC and will ensure that we will be able to continue to offer the opportunities to others that graduates of our programme have already benefited from.
+This fee is the main source of income for FAC and will ensure that we will be able to continue to offer to others the opportunity that graduates of our programme have already benefited from.
 Recruitment fees are one-off lump sums usually expressed as a percentage of an employee's first year salary, but is paid directly by the employer and does not actually come out of the the employee's salary.

 **What if I receive an unsolicited offer of work?**
 Refer them to us and follow our guidelines on how to communicate with prospective employers.
 It may be useful to display some expanatory text on your LinkedIn page or other professional platforms - FAC will provide this (but it is not mandatory).